Ableton Live vs Logic Pro – Which Is Better? (2023)

 While those who have been working on Logic Pro will tell you that it is hands down the best DAW, Ableton Live loyalists would beg to differ!
-While these DAWs used to be very different, they have gotten much more similar in recent years now that Logic Pro includes a live looping view and a much more similar sampler and drum machine.
+While these DAWs used to be very different, they have become much more similar in recent years as Logic Pro included a live looping view and a similar sampler and drum machine.

-The lines are now a bit more blurred and figuring out the difference between the two requires a bit of explaination.
+The lines are now a bit more blurred, and figuring out the difference between the two requires a bit of explanation.

 So which one is for you?
 Keep reading to find out.